lpmdiaz/3D-SFS/README.md

 ### Composite likelihood ratio test

-With the **pop3D** repository in the path, do
+With the **pop3D/bin** repository in the path, do

 	./pop3Dclrt

 to display information on the arguments the software needs.
-As an example, the call
+For instance, the call

 	./pop3Dclrt ./data/ms.3d.sfs ./data/ms.3d.windows.sfs clrt

-runs the program with the input files *ms.3d.sfs* and *ms.3d.windows.sfs* located in the **Data** folder, and outputs the test result in the *clrt* file.
+runs the program with the input files *ms.3d.sfs* and *ms.3d.windows.sfs* located in a **data** folder, and outputs the test result in the *clrt* file.
 This file can then be plotted as described in the following section.

-### Plotting
+### Plotting the data

 #### CLRT

-The *plotclrt.R* script takes the output of *pop3Dclrt* as an input and plots the CLRT in a pdf.
+The *plotclrt.R* script in the **scripts** folder takes the output of *pop3Dclrt* as an input and plots the CLRT in a pdf.
 This script takes in arguments the input CLRT file and the output pdf name (note: the extension will be added automatically), as well as the pdf width and height parameters.
-As an example, the call
+For instance, the call

 	Rscript plotclrt.R ../clrt CLRT 14 7